Skip to content

 Pkg.add(["DyadExampleComponents", "TranslationalComponents", "BlockComponents", "DyadControlSystems"])

-The above schematic is the graphical representation of the ActiveSuspension model in Dyad Builder.
+The diagram below is the graphical representation of the ActiveSuspension model.
 It represents a vehicle moving over a bumpy road.
 On the vehicle is a PID controller controlling an actuating force which dampens the seat response to the reference position of 1.5.
 The vehicle consists of a seat, suspension system, and wheel.
 Each of these three elements is modeled as a MassSpringDamper from the DyadExampleComponents library.

 Let's define this model in our library.
 In the dyad folder, create a new file named ActiveSuspension.dyad and include the code below.